 The Kerr-Newman solution of the Einstein's equation is considered as follows.
 The no-hair theorem postulates that all black hole solutions of the Einstein-Maxwell equations of gravitation and electromagnetism in general relativity can be completely characterized by only three externally observable classical parameters: mass, electric charge, and angular momentum.
-[9], [10] In this manner, since this theory is based on the steady state of Kerr-Newman solution in the mature galaxies, it cannot be applied to the galaxies which are still young, unstable and transitional.
-Three important equations can be summarized as follows.

-(eq.11) is a fundamental differential equation based on the steady state, and it can be applied to the Solar system, other planets and rings in the galaxies.
-There must be many solutions of (eq.11).

-(eq.22) is one of the approximate solutions of (eq.11).
+[10], [11] In this manner, since this theory is based on the steady state of Kerr-Newman solution in the mature galaxies, it cannot be applied to the galaxies which are still young, unstable and transitional. (eq.11) is a fundamental differential equation based on the steady state and (eq.23) is one of the approximate solutions of (eq.11).
 Since this is energetically stable, it is applicable to the Solar system planets and many of the around 4000 extrasolar planets in the galaxies.
+And there are a few planetary systems with counter rotation direction against the celestial star really.

 However, it is not applicable to still young, unstable and transitional planets like comets.